 Block/Whitelist Chrome Extensions using Intune

-This blog post will show how to block or whitelist Chrome extensions using Intune.
+This blog post will show how to Block or Whitelist extensions in Chrome browser using Intune.
 This will give you greater control over which extensions can be used on your organization’s devices, helping to keep your data secure and your employees productive.

 • Go to Google Webstore.